31 Altitude Definitions & Measurement

 (34)

 Therefore, the linearization of the ISA equations shows that density altitude exceeds pressure altitude by about 120 ft per oC or 65 ft per oF that the temperature exceeds the standard ISA temperature value at a given pressure altitude.
-These results, however, are only approximate but have reasonably good accuracy for moderate variations of non-standard ISA temperature at a given pressure altitude.
-However, the approximations should never be used for engineering work in lieu of using the ISA equations, i.e., Eqs.
+However, these results are approximate but reasonably accurate for moderate variations of non-standard ISA temperature at a given pressure altitude.
+However, the approximations should never be used for engineering work instead of the ISA equations, i.e., Eqs.
 17, 20 and 24.

-The relevant ISA equation used in Worked Example #1 gives = 8,136 m.
+The relevant ISA equation in Example #1 gives = 8,136 m.
 The approximation for density altitude from Eq.
 32 is

 The standard ISA temperature at 8,136 m is